PSICQUIC/psicquic-documentation/RegistryJavaClient.md

 # Getting the client #

-You can download the client and its dependencies in the [Downloads section](http://code.google.com/p/psicquic/downloads/list), or use this Maven dependency in your project:
+You can download the client (release version 1.1.1) [here](https://www.ebi.ac.uk/Tools/maven/repos/content/groups/ebi-repo/org/hupo/psi/mi/psicquic/psicquic-registry-client/), or use this Maven dependency in your project:

   * Released versions
 ```